High Finance for Prospect Researchers: Private Equity and Hedge Funds*

-Are you a current or recently lapsed NEDRA member and want to attend this program for free?
+Are you a recently lapsed NEDRA member and want to attend this program for free?
 Apply for the need-based NEDRA Community Scholarship.
-Deadline to apply is Thursday, January 6, 2022
+Deadline to apply is Wednesday, June 22, 2022

 Attendees will receive a Zoom link a day before the event; this think tank will be held as a Zoom meeting and a recording will not be available.

 Registration for this event closes on July 12, 2022 at 5PM.

 Please add NEDRA.org to your trusted list of senders, contacts or address book to ensure that you don't miss any important details about this program.